jaredpar/basic-generators/README.md

-# basic-generators
+# Basic Generators

-Roslyn Source Generators and Analyzers
+Collection of roslyn source generators and analyzers.

 ## AutoEquality

-This generator automatically adds equality to types annotated with `[AutoEquality]`.
+This generator automatically adds equality to types annotated with `[AutoEquality]`

 ```csharp
 [AutoEquality]